 It is the policy of the Company not to extend or maintain credit, to arrange for the extension of credit, or to renew an extension of credit, in the form of a personal loan to or for any director or officer of the Company.
-Any questions about whether a loan has been made to a director or officer in violation of this policy should be directed to the Company's Chief Compliance Officer.
+Any questions about whether a loan has been made to a director or officer in violation of this policy should be directed to the Company's Chief Compliance Officer and/or Audit Committee.